 And that was it!
 Our over the weekend Rio Trip.
 Rio was a haven for photographers because there’s just so many things, people and place you wanna take a photo and have yourself a photo with.

-Understanding problems and implementing solutions is my profession.
+Understanding problems and implementing software solutions is my profession.
 I am a corporate warrior by day and a frustrated writer at night.
-I like traveling, kdramas, stories and journal writing.
+I like journal writing.
+When there's an opportunity, I travel, binge on netflix, organize my stuff or do something new.
 These days, I just journal my way through mental wellness.

 Follow me on IG and TW: @liquedl